Explore the road construction and structure construction projects that are on the horizon for Milton.

 Localized multi-use path and boulevard works.

-Fifth Line Widening and Reconstruction
+Fifth Line Widening and Reconstruction (Derry Road to Britannia Road)

-Design started in 2022 and construction is expected to occur from 2025 to 2026
+Design started in 2022 and construction is expected to start in 2026.

-South of Derry Road to south of Britannia Road
+South of Derry Road to south of Britannia Road.

 Road widening to four lanes, urbanization (adding curb and gutter) and intersection modifications to the intersections of Fifth Line and Clark Boulevard, Louis St. Laurent Boulevard and Britannia Road.
 Multiple road closures will be required to facilitate the work.